AdrianWeishaeupl/AutoFLpy/docs/usage.rst

 CHECKLIST_TEXT			Removes cell containing this label when there is no checklist data for that date.

-CHECKLIST_LINE			Removes cell containing this label when there is no checklist data for that date.
+CHECKLIST_LINE			Removes line containing this label when there is no checklist data for that date.

-METAR_INFORMATION		When METAR_INFORMATION is placed in a cell, this will place a cell containing the METAR data when available
+METAR_INFORMATION		When METAR_INFORMATION is placed in a cell, this will place a cell containing the METAR data when available.

 METAR_TEXT				Removes cell containing this label when there is no METAR data for that date.

-METAR_LINE				Removes cell containing this label when there is no METAR data for that date.
+METAR_LINE				Removes line containing this label when there is no METAR data for that date.

+WEATHER_INFORMATION		When WEATHER_INFORMATION is placed in a cell, this will place a cell containing the weather data from the input_file.json when available.

+WEATHER_TEXT			Removes cell containing this label when there is no weather data entered.

+WEATHER_LINE			Removes line containing this label when there is no weather data entered.

+RUNWAY_INFORMATION		When RUNWAY_INFORMATION is placed in a cell, this will place a cell containing the runway data from the input_file.json when available.

+RUNWAY_TEXT				Removes cell containing this label when there is no runway data entered.

+RUNWAY_LINE				Removes line containing this label when there is no runway data entered.